 A: We dye and ship our yarns from Philadelphia, PA, USA.

 Q: Where else can I find & buy your yarns?

 A: In addition to this website and our Etsy shop, you can purchase (and squish!) our yarn in person at Loop in Philadelphia, PA and Loop West in Newtown Square, PA.

 Q: Are your yarns available for wholesale?

-A: We are not accepting any new accounts for the rest of 2020.
+A: We are currently not accepting any new accounts.

 Q: What should I make with these yarns?

 A: You can make anything your brain can think up and your heart desires. :)